Our annual "Wild Game Sampler" will take place on January 5th, 2016 at 7:30PM

 The afternoon hunt was not disappointing either, and as predicted dozens of flocks of migrating ducks flew in all afternoon as the temperature dropped again.

-Kyle Snyder, 13 year old grandson of Ed Snyder, was on his first duck hunt ever and got to shoot at a flock of mallards called in from across the lake to their blind.
+Kyle Snyder, was on his first duck hunt ever and got to shoot at a flock of mallards called in from across the lake to their blind.
 He knocked a few tail feathers off a duck with his first shot.
 Got to keep that gun moving Kyle!

 Some of Ed Snyders photo's of the event are posted below.
 (Click to enlarge them.)